Scalingo/documentation/_posts/platform/getting-started/2000-01-01-getting-started-with-elk.md

 done
 ```

-Finally you need to tell Scalingo to start Curator.
+Finally you need to instruct Scalingo to start Curator.
 This can be achieved by adding the following line to your `Procfile`:

 ```yaml
 curator: ./curator.sh
 ```